i-coder-op/Data-Structures-Alogorithm/src/main/java/revision/DSARevisionGuide.md

 **7. Boundary Traversal of Binary Tree**

-_Approach:_ I was good on my approach but was stuck on some test cases. since i was trying to solve it using recursion but it can be solved iteratively.
+_Approach:_ I was good on my approach but was stuck on some test cases. since I was trying to solve it using recursion, but it can be solved iteratively.

     1. Find the leftBoundary (If current is not leaf then go to left and if left is null then go to right)